How to go Dairy Free (including product suggestions) Updated June 2025

 - Constipation

-If dairy is suspected to be the culprit to adverse digestive symptoms, I suggest keeping a food diary for 5 days and analysing it with your health care practitioner.
+If you suspect dairy to be contributing to your digestive concerns, I suggest keeping a food and symptom diary for 7 - 10 days and analysing it with your health care practitioner.
 This simple and free 'test' can be a fantastic tool for determining what is not working in your current diet.

 The hardest part of going dairy free is knowing what to eat instead of.
 Well, lucky I am here to give you my top brand suggestions to replace your current dairy options!
 All you need to do is have your fridge stocked with these options and you are on your way to the DF lifestyle.